 Hiding fields from analysis

-You can hide fields from sheet view or insight advisor so that they are only available in Data manager and Data load editor.
+You can hide fields from sheet view or Insights so that they are only available in Data manager and Data load editor.
 You might, for example, have fields that are only used for calculating another field.
-You can hide these fields so that they are not available in the assets panel of sheets or from insight advisor but remain available in Data manager.
+You can hide these fields so that they are not available in the assets panel of sheets or from Insights but remain available in Data manager.

 For more information, see Hiding fields from analysis.